Navigation – Plan du site

 Submission

-Texts in either French, Spanish, Portuguese or English must be submitted to New World, New Worlds by email (revuenuevomundo@gmail.com).
-They must be original and not have been published on paper or in digital form in any language.
-They also must not have been simultaneously submitted to other journals.
+Authors are invited to submit manuscripts in French to New World, New Worlds by email (nuevomundo@ehess.fr).
+They must be original not currently under consideration for publication elsewhere NM does not accept previously published work, whether on paper or in digital format in any language.

 Text format

-Digital manuscripts must be sent in either Microsoft Word (*.doc) or Rich Text (*.rtf) format, with no particular format or customization.
+Digital manuscripts must be sent in either Microsoft Word (doc or docx) format, with no particular format or customization.

 The articles must not exceed 50,000 characters, spaces, footnotes and bibliography included.
 All works must be submitted with:

-• a title (which must never end with a full stop or any other form of punctuation) - translated in to one other language.
+• a title – which must never end with a period or any other form of punctuation – translated into one other language.

-• the author’s affiliation and contact information (university, email address) following the author’s name (please note that this never should be in a footnote).
+• the author’s affiliation and contact information (university, email address, ORCID) following the author’s name (please note that this should never be in a footnote).

-• date, place and names of all members of the doctoral jury for a thesis submitted, in the case of the section “Dissertation excerpts”.
+• date, place and names of all members of the doctoral jury for a thesis submitted, in the case of the section “Recent dissertations”.
 The dissertation report with the final grade must also be presented.

 All these elements must be listed in the same document as the proposed article.